peteroupc/peteroupc.github.io/colorgen.md

         return ((449*c+3525)*c+6823.3)*c+5520.33
     END METHOD

-**Note:** Color temperature, as used here, is not to be confused with the division of colors into _warm_ (usually red, yellow, and orange) and _cool_ (usually blue and blue green) categories, a division which admits of much variation.
+**Note:** Color temperature, as used here, is not to be confused with the division of colors into _warm_ (usually red, yellow, and orange) and _cool_ (usually blue and blue green) categories, a subjective division which admits of much variation.

 <a id=Color_Mixture></a>
 ### Color Mixture